Personal Property/Estate Auction Questions

 First, let’s determine if your items are suitable for auction.
 We accept any antiques, furniture, both antique and modern, collectibles, glassware, china, home décor, coins, jewelry, vehicles and more.
 It would probably be easier for us to tell you what we don’t accept.
 We don’t accept clothes (unless vintage) and general household items.

 No. Every item will be marked with a lot number, or stored in a designated area in order for us to assure no two consignors items are confused.
 However, if you wish to list your items, you can download a consignment form.
 This will make the drop off procedure quick and easy.

 Can you come to pick up my items for auction?

 Yes.
 We offer a pick-up service for a nominal fee.
 The fee is very reasonable compared to moving companies.
 We have insured movers to handle your items with care.
-We have 12 ft and 16 ft trailers for large jobs and pick-up trucks and vans for small jobs.
+We have 12-foot and 16-foot trailers for large jobs, and pick-up trucks and vans for small jobs.
 Of course, if you don’t need this service you can make an appointment to bring in your items.